FlexShopper/qa-regression/README.md

 # qa-regression
 Automated test cases used to verify that a code change in the software does not impact the existing functionality of the product.
+It allows you to run Cucumber features (tests/scenarios) in multiple browsers simultaneously using Selenium (WebDriver) and TestNG.

 # Pre-requisites
 * Java